 The learned pig was in his day a far greater object of admiration

-to the English nation than ever was Sir Isaac Newton.
+to the English nation than ever was Sir Isaac Newton.i

-Unsurprisingly, this great success spawned quite a litter of learned pigs, and the act subsequently became something of a fixture at circuses and shows throughout the nineteenth century.
-The learned pig also developed into a common motif for satirists, and a symbol for the ignorance of politicians, the paucity of public taste, the baselessness of celebrity, and all things vulgar or unnatural.
+Unsurprisingly, this great success spawned quite a litter of learned pigs.
+Similar acts became something of a fixture at circuses and shows throughout the nineteenth century.
+The learned pig also developed into a common motif for satirists, and a potent symbol for a wide range of contemporary ills including the ignorance of politicians, the paucity of public taste, the baselessness of celebrity, and almost anything else deemed vulgar or unnatural.
 In The Prelude, for example, William Wordsworth includes the learned pig in his “Parliament of Monsters”, alongside “Albinos, painted Indians, Dwarfs.”
 “All,” it continues, “freaks of nature”.

-Whilst, the learned pig is, on the one hand, a classic example of humanity’s repeated subjugation and exploitation of other species, on the other, it may also be read as engendering the sporadic disruption of such a straightforward hierarchy.
+Today, the learned pig stands as a classic example of humanity’s repeated subjugation and exploitation of other species.
+But, at the same time, the way in which Toby was so rapturously received also created a disruption, however temporary, of such a straightforward hierarchy.
 As children’s writer Sarah Trimmer reported in 1788:

 “I have,” said a lady who was present, “been for a long time accustomed to consider animals as mere machines, actuated by the unerring hand of Providence…but the sight of the Learned Pig, which has lately been shown in London, has deranged these ideas and I know not what to think.”